 - Do they have specialized training, especially in treating termites?
 For example, have they received training at one of the termite technician schools offered by Clemson University?

 - What is their specialty?
 For example, do they have expertise in controlling your specific pest problem such as bed bugs or stinging pests?

 - What treatment options do they offer?
 Do they use chemicals and nonchemical control methods?
 Do they monitor for pest problems, treating only when necessary?

 - What is their warranty?
 In particular, with termites, some firms limit their liability for damage done to your home by termites after treatment.
 Others exclude damage done by specific termites such as the Formosan subterranean termite.

 - Have they had regulatory actions taken against them due to violations?
 You can find out by calling the Department of Pesticide Regulation at (864) 646-2150 or visiting their website: https://www.clemson.edu/public/regulatory/pesticide-regulation/homeowners.html Reach an understanding before any work is started.
 Find out what the pest is, how the problem will be treated, how long the period of treatment will be, and what results can be expected.
 Know the need for reinspections or retreatments.

 - Don’t be afraid to ask questions about costs.

 Your home is probably the most expensive purchase you will ever make.
 With a little time and knowledge, pest infestations and damage can be minimized or perhaps avoided entirely.
-The right pest control professional for you can do an excellent job, provide regular inspections and offer a warranty.
+The right pest management professional for you can do an excellent job, provide regular inspections, and offer a warranty.